wiljohnston/Dig/README.md

 let results = await dig.getTables(url, instructions);

 };
-We can also add filterFunction and inFunction callbacks to be passed down to `getTable`..
 ```

+We can also add filterFunction and inFunction callbacks to the instructions object to be passed down to `getTable` function.
+Refer to the `getTable` function documentation for an example of these functions.